mutant-city/canonical-interview/readme.md

  when a element with a bigger quantity is found it boots the smallest element out of the hot cache.

-* I spent probably around 4 hours working on this.
+* I spent probably around 4 hours working on this

 ## Testing
 * This has not been unit or integration tested.